ManavGhaiCode/cpps_old/README.md

 # cpps

-cpps is a a library for c++ which adds abstractions like print functions, input functions, Consoles like Consoles in JS but much better, etc. plz see the danger area before doing some thing you don't understand.
+Cpps is for people who are getting started with C++, pors can also use this for ease of use with C++.
+Cpps is a a library for c++ which adds abstractions like print functions, input functions, lists, etc. plz see the danger area before doing some thing you don't understand.
 To get all the extions include the header file in "/path/to/cpps/cpps.h"

 ## Extions